Indigo253931/rails-validations-errors/readme.md

 ###Binding.pry

-This is great, but wouldn't it be so much better if we had a colorful, well indented console to work in?
+This is great, but wouldn't it be so much better if we had a colorful, well-indented console to work in?

 Let's swap out the gem `byebug` with `pry-byebug` and rebundle.
 Now we set breakpoints with `binding.pry` instead of `debugger`.